affinidi/reference-app-affinidi-vault/generator/dotnet/template/Readme.md

 ### What can I develop?

 You are only limited by your imagination!
-Affinidi Reference Applications are a toolbox with which you can build software apps for personal or commercial use.
+Affinidi Reference Applications is a toolbox with which you can build software apps for personal or commercial use.

 ### Is there anything I should not develop?

 We only provide the tools - how you use them is largely up to you.
 We have no control over what you develop with our tools - but please use our tools responsibly!

-We hope that you would not develop anything that contravenes any applicable laws or regulations.
+We hope that you will not develop anything that contravenes any applicable laws or regulations.
 Your projects should also not infringe on Affinidi’s or any third party’s intellectual property (for instance, misusing other parties’ data, code, logos, etc).

 ### What responsibilities do I have to my end-users?